discordjs/guide/guide/commando/guild-only.md

 # Setting a command as guild-only

 Sometimes, you may need to require a command to only be usable in servers.
-Maybe it displays server information, maybe it gets a server emoji, no matter what it does, setting it as guild-only is very simple!
+Maybe it displays server information, or it gets a server emoji.
+No matter what it does, setting it as guild-only is straightforward!

-First, go get the command you want to make guild-only.
+First, get the command you want to make guild-only.

 ```js
 const { Command } = require('discord.js-commando');